UoA-Discords/Minecraft/README.md

 <!--
     MARK: Timeline
 -->

+- 22/5/25 - Restarted to update some Discord integration settings and add the "Silence Mods" datapack following a suggestion.

 - 23/4/25 - Added Distant Horizons, Styled Nicknames, and NoCreeperDamage.
 Default view distance reduced from 12 to 10 chunks (default) for performance reasons.